-We all know too well the wide variety of feelings exam season can bring.
-Some students thrive on the pressure of a tight deadline, while others dread that 2-hour clock ticking down.
-Some of you are likely gearing up to sit 6, 7 or 8 short exams, while others are preparing a massive list of references ready for an alternative essay or report.
-Whatever this assessment period looks like for you, from preparing your portfolios to refining your scientific reports, we know that this can be stressful for any student.
-That's why I've put together my best advice as a seasoned exam-goer (and more accurately...stressed student) on how to power through your end-ofmodule assessment period and achieve your academic best!
+We are all too familiar with the wide variety of feelings exam season can bring.
+Everyone is in a slightly different boat, yet we are all sailing through the same choppy waters.
+Some students thrive on the pressure of a tight deadline, while others dread the two hour countdown.
+Some of you are likely to be gearing up to sit 6, 7, or 8 short exams, while others are making their way through a pile of references ready for a critical essay or scientific report.
+Whatever this assessment period looks like for you, we know that this can be a stressful time for any students...
+So that's we've put together our best advice as seasoned exam go-ers and essay writers.
+Sit back and enjoy the read!

-Exams, Assessments & Revision

-The most important part of succeeding in any assessment is to prepare effectively.
+Exams, Assessments & Revision The most important part of succeeding in any assessment is to prepare effectively.
 Although everyone is unique and will have their own style of learning, there are some general tips you should use to make sure you feel prepared and what you want to stick in your brain stays there!
 Make yourself a seperate study space from your leisure space!
 Whether you are studying in your university halls or at home, it is super important to separate your work from play, and physically dividing these can be a great step towards mentally doing the same.
 This can be in a separate room, or even just working at a desk and chilling in your bed.
 This rule should also be the same for your laptop if you have apps, like Netflix downloaded on your laptop, make sure they're closed whilst working so you're not tempted!

 Take frequent, UNAPOLOGETIC, breaks!
-Although we all like to think we are super human, the